MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Utility/Write-Output.md

 `Write-Output` sends objects down the primary pipeline, also known as the "output stream" or the "success pipeline."
 To send error objects down the error pipeline, use Write-Error.

+> [!NOTE]
-This cmdlet is typically used in scripts to display strings and other objects on the console.
+> This cmdlet is typically used in scripts to display strings and other objects on the console.
-However, because the default behavior is to display the objects at the end of a pipeline, it is generally not necessary to use the cmdlet.
-For instance, `Get-Process | Write-Output` is equivalent to `Get-Process`.
+> However, because the default behavior is to display the objects at the end of a pipeline, it is
+> generally not necessary to use the cmdlet.
+For instance, `Get-Process | Write-Output` is
+> equivalent to `Get-Process`.

 ## EXAMPLES